dtrelogan/react-formstate/docs/basicExample.md

 // A component shim to transform props provided by react-formstate
 // to simple props for the vanilla Input component
+// (Note you can rename these props if you want)
 //
 const RfsInput = ({fieldState, handleValueChange, ...other}) => {
   return (